hoirna/profile/README.md

 <h3 align="left">About Me</h3>
 <p align="left">
-  ✨ Creating bugs since I was born.<br>
+  ✨ Passionate about building — and occasionally breaking — things since day one.<br>
-  📚 Currently learning Back-end development.<br>
+  📚 Currently diving deep into back-end development.<br>
-  🎯 Goals: Be a great Developer.<br>
+  🎯 Goal: To grow into a skilled and impactful developer.<br>
-  🎲 Fun fact: Sometimes introvert, sometimes extrovert.
+  🎲 Fun fact: I switch between introvert and extrovert mode like it's a feature, not a bug.
 </p>

 <h2 align="left">I’m Passionate About</h2>
 <div align="left">